 Benefits Hall Health In-Network Out-of-Network Preventive care screening and testing Lab work billed or referred by Hall Health will be covered at 100%.
 Paid at 100%, deductible waived Paid at 60% after deductible Basic diagnostic x-ray, lab and imaging When x-rays are performed at Hall Health but referred to or billed from a non-Hall Health provider, members are responsible for applicable cost- Paid at 90% after deductible Paid at 60% after deductible Major diagnostic x-ray and imaging shares.
-Paid at 90% after deductible Paid at 60% after deductible Prescription Drugs 0-day supply through Rubenstein).
-The deductible is dents not enrolled for classes: benefits subject to Preventive drugs Paid at 100%, deductible waived Paid at 100%, deductible waived Generic drugs \$10 copay, Maintenance Drugs \$10 copay + shipping & handling Paid at 80% Formulary brand name drugs \$25 copay, Maintenance Drugs \$40 copay + shipping & handling Paid at 80% Paid at 60% Non-Formulary drugs \$35 copay, Maintenance Drugs \$80 copay + shipping & handling Paid at 60% Oral chemotherapy drugs Paid at 100%, deductible waived Paid at 90% Paid at 60% Hospital Services Inpatient Care Not Available Paid at 90% after deductible Paid at 60% after deductible Outpatient care Paid at 100% after deductible Paid at 90% after deductible Paid at 60% after deductible
+Paid at 90% after deductible Paid at 60% after deductible Prescription Drugs Retail Pharmacy: Up to a 35-day supply (certain maintenance drugs up to 90-day supply through Rubenstein).
+The deductible is waived.
+Rx copays accrue to the out-of-pocket maximum.
+Dependents or students not enrolled for classes: benefits subject to network levels.
+Preventive drugs Paid at 100%, deductible waived Paid at 100%, deductible waived Generic drugs \$10 copay, Maintenance Drugs \$10 copay + shipping & handling Paid at 80% Formulary brand name drugs \$25 copay, Maintenance Drugs \$40 copay + shipping & handling Paid at 80% Paid at 60% Non-Formulary drugs \$35 copay, Maintenance Drugs \$80 copay + shipping & handling Paid at 60% Oral chemotherapy drugs Paid at 100%, deductible waived Paid at 90% Paid at 60% Hospital Services Inpatient Care Not Available Paid at 90% after deductible Paid at 60% after deductible Outpatient care Paid at 100% after deductible Paid at 90% after deductible Paid at 60% after deductible